-iTunes is a boon for iPhone, iPad and iPod users.
-It is the only official medium by Apple using which the users can sync their Apple Device to their Windows PC.
-But at times it can throw out an error.
-One such error code is 0xe8000003 where the Apple Device is not able to connect to your Windows computer.
+iTunes is a boon for iPhone, iPad, and iPod users.
+It is the only official medium by Apple using which users can sync their Apple Devices to their Windows PC.
+But at times, it can throw out an error.
+One such error code is 0xe8000003, where the Apple Device cannot connect to your Windows computer.

 The error message reads: